vuejs/v2.vuejs.org/src/v2/cookbook/vue-route-change-handling.md

 }
 ```

-Going back to the order it all happens - user changes search query, a code snippet updates the query with new search term (let's omit the `page` reset), a `$route` watcher fires that resets the `page` parameter in similar way as `searchUpdated` except uses `$router.replace`, the watcher fires again to make sure everything is in order this time (and maybe again... and again... and so on if there's even a small mistake).
+Going back to the order it all happens - user changes search query, a code snippet updates the query with new search term, a `$route` watcher fires that resets the `page` parameter in similar way as `searchUpdated` except uses `$router.replace`, the watcher fires again to make sure everything is in order this time (and maybe again... and again... and so on if there's even a small mistake).

 So at this point you'd rather deal with reloading most of the data and be happy with your life, if only you weren't a developer and this wouldn't haunt you that is... and it just keeps piling on - what if the query parameter is a `tab` name, it should not reload anything on the page, just switch the active tab; what if I have index view, and the edit is a modal on top of the view with it's unique route (e.g. `order.edit`), why opening it reloads the list, and so on... these are the things that the `<router-view :key="$route.fullPath"/>` prevents you from achieving, that and the insane amounts of code and logic required to handle the `$route` watcher.